 Any strobe with that size sync port is going to come with a cable that looks like this, a 1/4-PC sync cable to connect to your camera.

 If you want to use Pocket Wizards instead of an included 1/4-PC sync cable, then pick up a 1/4-1/8 sync cable.

 This flash head, a Quantum, takes AC sync cables.
 Flashes, unlike strobes, never come with sync cables and must be rented with Pocket Wizards separately.
 The coiled cable you see is for the battery pack.
 These flashes are basically empty shells waiting for all of their peripherals in order to function.
 So why do people bother with these?
 They’re strong, don’t need to be plugged into the wall, and travel really well.

 To wirelessly fire a flash like the Quantum you need an AC-1/8 sync cable.

-Small flash guns have PC-in ports that look exactly like the PC-in ports you see on cameras.
+Small flashes, or flash guns, have PC-in ports that look exactly like the PC-in ports you see on cameras.
 Note: Not ALL of them have them.